 Kennesaw real estate is some of the most expensive in Georgia, although Kennesaw house values don't compare to the most expensive real estate in the U.S.

-Kennesaw is a decidedly white-collar city, with fully 87.54% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Kennesaw is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kennesaw who work in management occupations (13.75%), office and administrative support (13.48%), and sales jobs (11.22%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kennesaw is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kennesaw is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Kennesaw who work in sales jobs (13.03%), office and administrative support (12.68%), and management occupations (10.77%).

 Also of interest is that Kennesaw has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Kennesaw are very well educated compared to the average community in the nation: 37.96% of adults in Kennesaw have a bachelor's degree or even advanced degree.
+The population of Kennesaw is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.16% of adults in Kennesaw have a bachelor's degree or even advanced degree.

 Kennesaw is an extremely ethnically-diverse city.
 The people who call Kennesaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kennesaw residents report their race to be White, followed by Black or African-American.
 Kennesaw also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.22% of the city’s residents.
-Important ancestries of people in Kennesaw include English, German, Italian, and Jamaican.
+People of Hispanic or Latino origin account for 12.32% of the city’s residents.
+Important ancestries of people in Kennesaw include Irish, German, English, Italian, and European.